 Despite its classic Hellenistic design, archaeologists have dated Petra’s huge Theatre to around the time of the first century AD, meaning it was originally built by the Nabataeans, not the Romans.
 Carved into the mountainside, it is thought that the Romans later enlarged it to hold up to about 8,500 people.

 Reached via an old and fairly steep staircase, if you make the dramatic climb up to the High Place of Sacrifice you’ll be rewarded with sensational views of Petra and the surrounding valley.
 This levelled platform perched on top of a ridge is where religious ceremonies are thought to have taken place.
 No one knows for sure what happened here, but it theories include animal sacrifices and the smoking of frankincense in honour of Nabataean deities.

 Far bigger than the Treasury but less ornate, the awe-inspiring Monastery stands an incredible 45 or so metres high and about is 50 metres wide.
 Probably built as a temple, the panoramic views from here are nothing short of sublime.

 The Royal Tombs is the name given to a collection of some of the most spectacular burial sites in Petra.
 Decorated with fine carvings, these impressive façades look stunning in the late afternoon as the golden rays of the sun set over the horizon.

 Every Travelsphere holiday offers exceptional value for money.
-Included in the price are return scheduled flights/rail travel and internal flights, where applicable, overseas transfers and transportation, carefully chosen hotels, many meals and excursions and the services of a Travelsphere Tour Manager or Local Guide.
+Included in the price are return scheduled flights/rail travel and internal flights, where applicable, overseas transfers and transportation, carefully chosen hotels, many meals and excursions and the services of a Travelsphere Holiday Director or Local Guide.
 To see our full range of tours to Jordan, click here.